Gallaudet University

 This course provides an introductory overview of the major linguistic structures of American Sign Language.
 Major topics are: phonology, morphology, syntax, language use, and linguistic applications.
 Some comparisons with English and other spoken and signed languages will be examined.

-Prerequisite: LIN 101, or permission of the instructor
+LIN 101 or permission of the instructor

 This course provides a broad introduction to the principles of the linguistic structure and analysis of the phonetics, phonology, and morphology of ASL, English and other languages, with a focus on the analysis and solution of linguistic problems.
 The course will cover a number of topics in phonology, such as phonological contrast, phonotactics, phonological processes, and several topics in morphology, such as inflection, derivation and lexicalization.

-Prerequisites: LIN 101 and 263
+LIN 101 and 263

 This course introduces students to theories and methods of two areas of study in linguistics: Syntax and Discourse.
 Syntax is concerned with the sentence as the unit of language, combining descriptions of events with communicative intentions, and grounding this into the reality of the here and now.
 The study of language in text and context is known in Linguistics as ''discourse analysis.''
 This course provides an introduction to approaches to discourse analysis as well as tools used in the analysis of discourse.